dkanas/netguru-recruitment-task/README.md

   - *movie* - string - movie id - `5c15afd96197100a1201cc59`

 ## Testing
-Set up the project and then run `./run test`.
+Make sure you have set up the project correctly and then run `./run test`.
 A docker-compose stack, consisting of a MongoDB container and the app container will start.
 After the tests finish, the containers will be stopped.